samiuljoy/dotfiles-and-more/Readme.md

 ### Custom colorschemes for vim

 This here are some custom colorschemes for vim.
-Gruvbox, Substrata, Iceberg, Gruvbox-material, Miramare
+Gruvbox, Substrata, Iceberg, Miramare

 ### System-wide Font I used